thomaspreece/OwnRecipes/docs/Setting_up_env_file.md

 ## Database config

-The following environment variables can be applied the ownrecipes-api/.env files.
+The following environment variables can be applied to the ownrecipes-api/.env files.

 Docker configurations come with MariaDB.
 We only need to set the following options, the rest are not required.
 For a full list of settings see: https://hub.docker.com/_/mariadb/